 6. Proposal and assessment criteria

-- Consultancy and support activities to advance a recent research program,
+- Consultancy and support activities to advance a recent research and development program,

 - Concept and initiation of a new larger cooperative project designed for a period of several years, or